callstack/linaria/README.md

 1. CSS is extracted at build time, no runtime is included.
 1. JavaScript expressions are supported and evaluated at build time.
 1. Critical CSS can be extracted for inlining during SSR.
+1. Integrates with existing tools like Webpack to provide e.g. Hot Reload

 ## Installation